What is a councillor?

 3. Getting involved locally – as local representatives, councillors have responsibilities towards their constituent and local organisation.
 These responsibilities and duties often depend on what the councillor wants to achieve and how much time is available, and may include:

-– Going to meeting of local organisations
+– Going to meetings of local organisations

 – Going to meetings of bodies affecting the wider community